byterubpay/byterub-site/_posts/2015-02-23-byterub-missive-for-the-week-of-2015-02-23.md

 So you're the community liaison let's call it that.
 So today were going to forego the normal bits that we do at the end of the Missive, we're going to skip the Dev Diary and skip External Projects, because there are 3 major things we need to talk about.
 Now for our listeners who are not English-speaking and may struggle to understand this, we are asking the community in their own time when they get a chance to transcribe some of the podcast content into written form so that it can be understood better and eventually translated.
 But obviously that's not high priority, and at your earliest convenience if you have some time and feel like transcribing it the first one out the gate is always a winner.

 So what we'd like to concentrate on are 3 things and the first thing were going to talk about is the new website which has only been like a year in production.
 There's been a great deal of effort that we've put into this and as everyone knows we started with a design that we built quite early on which is been available in the forum for quite some time.
 But one of the things we wanted to do is really create a website that was accessible not just a hard-core ByteRub fans or existing users, but to new people that wanted to know what is ByteRub; what does it do; how can I use it; how can I do simple things...how can I accept payments with ByteRub; how can I use ByteRub; how can I run a @node...once I eventually understand what a node is.
-And so we created this website, and along with the creation of the website we also felt it prudent to move away from the monero.cc domain, which has served us well, but it's time for us to move to something that is a little better suited.
-So we are moving to getmonero.org which has a long-standing tradition in open source community, Firefox when it first launched also didn't have firefox.org, and so they ran with getfirefox.org for very long time before they eventually started to get other domains that were donated to them.
-So it's the same with this: the monero.cc domain will forward to getmonero.org, so nothing will change if you have old links or subdomains that are on monero.cc, carry on using them, it will automatically forward you through.
+And so we created this website, and along with the creation of the website we also felt it prudent to move away from the byterub.cc domain, which has served us well, but it's time for us to move to something that is a little better suited.
+So we are moving to getbyterub.org which has a long-standing tradition in open source community, Firefox when it first launched also didn't have firefox.org, and so they ran with getfirefox.org for very long time before they eventually started to get other domains that were donated to them.
+So it's the same with this: the byterub.cc domain will forward to getbyterub.org, so nothing will change if you have old links or subdomains that are on byterub.cc, carry on using them, it will automatically forward you through.

 #### Gingeropolous